Asset Protection Lawyer Wethersfield, CT

 All assets acquired during the marriage are deemed marital property.
 If the decedent had no children, then all of their share of the marital property goes to the spouse.
-If children of the decedent are also children of the spouse, the decedent’s share of the marital property will go to the spouse.
-If the decedent had children from a prior relationship or marriage, then – depending on the laws of the state – the decedent’s share of the marital property could go to those children.
+However, if the children of the decedent are also children of the spouse, the decedent’s property will go to the spouse.
+If the decedent had children from a prior relationship or marriage, then the decedent’s property could go to those children.

 If the decedent was unmarried and had children:

 All of their assets will be distributed equally among the children.
-If they are minors, the court will appoint a trustee to oversee the funds and at the age of 18, the children will gain control of the assets.
+If they are minors, the court will appoint a trustee to oversee the funds.
+Then, at the age of 18, the children will gain control of the assets.

 If the decedent was unmarried with no children: